Ben-Ortiz/GroupmeFantasyFootballBot/README.md

 - ✅ WEEK 13: Blackjack - Team with a starter closest to 21 points without going over
 - ✅ WEEK 14: Photo Finish – Team that beats its opponent by the smallest margin of victory

+# What to do when new season starts
+- Will add this in future but most likely have to edit config file. create a new bot, get new bot id, enter new league id, and enter new year

 # How to test
 1. Git clone into your machine
 2. Create a config.py in the same location as testGroupmeBot.py, and add your bot id, espn league id, and espn season year